 In a separate bowl, microwave the brown rice syrup and peanut butter until melted.

-Add the liquid to the dry ingredients to mix well (Use your hands if you need to!)
+Add the liquid to the dry ingredients and mix well.
+Use your hands if you need to!

 Press into a 9×13 pan and refrigerate until set.

 Use your favorite nut and experiment with mix-ins like honey, cinnamon, raisins, cocoa powder, etc.

 2 c. nuts